-At hours when you are fever-struck A phantom you may see, Derelict-drifting out of hail-Lost Immortality!"
+At hours when you are fever-struck A phantom you may see, Derelict-drifting out of hail- Lost Immortality!"

-VI.
-When the man knew the ship he loved The Had malted to a view Had melted to a lie He fronted him upon his feet As who should Gods defy-Syllables choked not in his throat, He met him eye to eye.
+When the man knew the ship he loved The rebuke.
+Had melted to a lie He fronted him upon his feet As who should Gods defy- Syllables choked not in his throat, He met him eye to eye.
+Refreshed was he through long forborne Anger.
+His spirit swelled Manful-the stronger in his grief By all that he had quelled.

-Seaman.